Do you believe that you’re cursed with the skinny fat physique?

 So, with that said, here are the beginner to intermediate strength standards and their respective physiques:

 On average, by reaching these strength standards on these 5 exercises, while also having a low body fat percentage.
 You will rock a physique similar to the ones in the pictures.
+(I’ve written more about these strength standards and the whole journey towards building an aesthetic physique in this guide).

 Now, in order to reach these strength levels you must have an effective training routine.